FKPX3118/DAHAKA-s-Filter/README.md

   * **5-Magic-find Add-on** (WIP)

-    >A unique and fracture gear blocker.
+    >A unique and fractured bases blocker.
 This feature allows you to generate two different filters, enabling you to switch seamlessly between picking up currency and checking items on the ground.

 - ### 🚀 Leveling add-on for league starter builds